hoosierhuy/nextjs-14-module-federation/README.md

 #### CMS

-Content Management Systems (CMS) like Adobe AEM, Drupal, or Laravel are well-suited for larger applications with hundreds of pages (micro-frontends).
+Content Management Systems (CMS) like Adobe AEM, Drupal, or WordPress are well-suited for larger applications with hundreds of pages (micro-frontends).
 They help manage and deliver shared components efficiently across numerous micro-frontends.

 #### Runtime Integration